wellsb1/fort_w/README.md

 * 'gradle eclipse' to convert this project into an eclipse project
 * 'gradle install' to install this project's jar into a local maven repository for use by other projects
 * 'gradle build' to build and test the project.  *NOTE* this task will fail if you are not running the Toxiproxy application prior to starting the build.

+### Change Log

+12/20/17 - 0.1.1
+* Added io.forty11.web.js packates and jackson dependency.
+* Fixed bug where 503 and other exception content was added as resumable download content.
+* Changed retry logic to stop retrying on 404